destel/silent/README.md

 ```

 MultiKeyCrypter also supports a bypass mode, which is useful for testing and debugging in development environments.
-When bypass mode is enabled, data is not encrypted but is still prefixed with '#' to identify it as encrypted data.
+In bypass mode data is prefixed with '#' instead of being encrypted, making it readable in plain text.
+Decryption is still performed as usual, allowing to work with both encrypted and plain text data in the same environment.
 ```go
 crypter := silent.MultiKeyCrypter{}
 crypter.AddKey(1, []byte("your-encryption-key"))